Kazimierz Bartel: Third term in office (1929–1930)

-On 29 December 1929, Kazimierz Bartel was chosen for the third time to be Prime Minister and formed his fifth government and cabinet, however, he performed his duties with large uncertainties, mainly due to poor health.
+On 29 December 1929, Bartel was chosen for the third time to be prime minister and formed his fifth government and cabinet, however, he performed his duties with large uncertainties, mainly due to poor health.
 He had kidney illness and had a ureterolithotomy with help from Tadeusz Pisarski, a urologist he befriended during their conscription in the army.
 He also suffered from depression and anxiety probably due to the constant disputes with the Sejm and its senators.
 On 10 January he appeared at a meeting with members of parliament, declaring his willingness to cooperate with the senators and the Sejm, saying "I come with good will and determination gentlemen!"
 Bartel initially managed to establish cooperation with the Sejm, which resulted in the stabilization of the entire situation and conflict.
 Later, however, the relations between the cabinet and the parliament deteriorated again.
 The apogee of another dispute was a request for the adoption of no-confidence motion against the Minister of Labour and Social Welfare Aleksander Prystor.
-This was done primarily through the initiative of the Polish Socialist Party headed by Ignacy Daszyński and his supporters like Bolesław Limanowski, a Polish socialist politician, as well as historian and journalist and advocate of Agrarianism, who was the oldest member of the Polish Senate until his death in 1935 at the age of 99.
+That was done primarily through the initiative of the Polish Socialist Party headed by Ignacy Daszyński and his supporters like Bolesław Limanowski, a Polish socialist politician, historian journalist and advocate of agrarianism who was the oldest member of the Polish Senate until his death in 1935 at the age of 99.

-On 12 March Bartel gave a speech in the Senate sharply attacking the senators, which, in his opinion were "not able to fulfill the tasks set in order to control the state and the country and that their stubbornness and pride in themselves was an astonishing blow to both the economy and the policies of Poland."
+On 12 March Bartel gave a speech in the Senate sharply attacking the senators, which were "not able to fulfill the tasks set in order to control the state and the country and that their stubbornness and pride in themselves was an astonishing blow to both the economy and the policies of Poland."
 He also stated that "being a member of parliament is a profession.
 It does not require the members to acquire any skills and create new damaging campaigns, only to obey the ruling party.
 A man focused only on work and career often becomes a man in conflict with others, which entails long political consequences."
-Bartel believed that the motion of no confidence towards one member of the Senate is the lack of support of the entire government.
+Bartel believed that the motion of no confidence towards one member of the Senate was the lack of support of the entire government.
 On 15 March 1930, he decided to leave the office and his resignation was accepted by the president the next day.
-Soon after he also resigned from his parliamentary seat and left politics.
-Walery Sławek was appointed the new Prime Minister of Poland.
+Soon, he also resigned from his parliamentary seat and left politics.
+Walery Sławek was appointed the new prime minister of Poland.